-8. ADVISORY VOTE ON EXECUTIVE COMPENSATION
+10. ADVISORY VOTE ON EXECUTIVE COMPENSATION

 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, or the Dodd-Frank Act, provides that the Company's stockholders have the opportunity to vote to approve, on an advisory (nonbinding) basis, the compensation of the Company's Named Executive Officers as disclosed in this proxy statement in accordance with the Securities and Exchange Commission's rules.
-The Company plans to provide this opportunity on an annual basis, subject to consideration of the results of the advisory vote on the frequency of future advisory votes on Named Executive Officer compensation (as described below).
+In accordance with the stockholder vote at the 2017 Annual Meeting of Stockholders as to the frequency of such advisory votes, the Company will provide this opportunity on an annual basis.

 As described in detail under the heading "Executive Compensation" the Company's executive compensation programs are designed to attract, motivate and retain talented executives.
 In addition, the programs are structured to create an alignment of interests between the Company's executives and stockholders so that a significant portion of each executive's compensation is linked to maximizing stockholder value.
 Under the programs, the Named Executive Officers are provided with opportunities to earn rewards for the achievement of specific annual and long-term goals that are directly relevant to the Company's short-term and long-term success.
-Please read the "Compensation Discussion and Analysis" beginning on page 16 for additional details about the Company's executive compensation philosophy and programs, including information about the Fiscal Year 2016 compensation of the Named Executive Officers.
+Please read the "Compensation Discussion and

+Analysis" beginning on page 16 for additional details about the Company's executive compensation philosophy and programs, including information about the Fiscal Year 2017 compensation of the Named Executive Officers.

 The Compensation Committee of the Board of Directors continually reviews the Company's compensation programs to ensure they achieve the desired objectives.
-As a result of its review process, in fiscal year 2015 and for fiscal year 2016 the Compensation Committee has taken the following actions with respect to the Company's executive compensation practices:
+As a result of its review process, in fiscal year 2017 the Compensation Committee took the following actions with respect to the Company's executive compensation practices:

-- established corporate performance goals under the MIP based on the Company's attainment of certain net income levels, creating a clear and direct relationship between executive pay and corporate performance; - made grants of restricted stock in awards that were partially time-vesting and partially performance-based, in order to reward executive officers for the achievement of both long-term and strategic goals;

-- established base salary and overall compensation at levels that are in line with those of individuals holding comparable positions and producing similar results at other multi-national corporations of similar size, value and complexity; and - designed the elements of the compensation program to retain and incentivize the Named Executive Officers and align their interests with those of the stockholders.
+- established corporate performance goals under the MIP based on the Company's attainment of certain net income levels, creating a clear and direct relationship between executive pay and corporate performance; - made grants of restricted stock subject to time-based vesting and performance shares subject to the achievement of performance conditions, in order to reward executive officers for the achievement of both long-term and strategic goals; - established base salary and overall compensation at levels that are in line with those of individuals holding comparable positions and producing similar results at other multi-national corporations of similar size, value and complexity; and - designed the elements of the compensation program to retain and incentivize the Named Executive Officers and align their interests with those of the stockholders.